 Progressive income tax scale

-Changes in the federal budget and tax measures
+Changes in the federal budget and in tax measures

-As part of the federal budget for 2024, the Belgian government has introduced several important tax measures.
-In particular, it has decided to temporarily reduce the use of tax assets in the current basket system from 70% to 40% (above the €1 million threshold) until the introduction of the Global Minimum Tax (Pillar 2) system.
-The interest deduction regime for loans for large companies will also be abolished, leaving it available only to SMEs.
+In the 2024 federal budget, the Belgian government also introduced several interesting tax measures.
+It has, more precisely, decided upon a temporary reduction of the use of tax assets within the current basket system from 70% to 40% above the €1 mln threshold until the implementation of the Global Minimum Tax system.
+The interest deduction regime for loans of large enterprises will be abolished, leaving it available only to SMEs.

-Particular attention is given to tightening the Belgian Cayman tax to further limit the scope for tax evasion through tax havens.
-In particular, an exit tax is proposed, which would mean that a fictitious dividend from the liquidation of a legal entity is attributed to the founder upon emigration from Belgium.
-Measures are also proposed to tighten the substance requirements and introduce minimum shareholdings for independent persons in investment institutions and funds to avoid the application of the Cayman tax.
+In this respect, specific interest is paid to the tightening of the Belgian Cayman tax with the purpose of further decreasing the possibility for evasion via tax havens.
+Particularly, what is proposed is an exit tax in a way that upon emigration from Belgium, a fictitious dividend from the liquidation of a legal entity is attributed to the founder.
+The measures are also proposed to extend the substantive requirements as well as prescribe minimum shareholdings by independent persons in investment institutions and funds for the purpose of exemption from the application of the Cayman tax.

 Taxation of non-residents

-Belgium also levies tax on non-residents on income derived from Belgian sources.
-These taxes are based on Belgian source income and may be subject to progressive tax rates similar to those applicable to residents.
+Belgium imposes taxes on non-residents with respect to income arising through Belgium.
+These taxes are imposed based on the Belgian source income and may be subjected to progressive rates of tax similar to those imposed on residents.

-These changes emphasise the Belgian government’s commitment to creating a fairer and more efficient tax system aimed at stimulating economic growth and preventing tax evasion.
-Important highlights include a progressive income tax scale, temporary tax measures in anticipation of the introduction of the Global Minimum Tax, tax tightening to combat tax havens, and special tax rules for non-residents.
+These changes put greater emphasis on the Belgian government’s commitment to a fairer and more efficient tax system, geared toward economic growth and curbing tax evasion.
+Salient features are the progressive income tax scale, temporary tax measures as a prelude to the introduction of the Global Minimum Tax, tightening of tax in respect of tax havens, and special tax rules for non-residents.

 Taxes in Bosnia and Herzegovina 2024